PhungDucKien/excelium/slate/source/includes/_web_api.md

 ## Execute If Not Exists In Database

-Executes an action if any row would be returned by given the input SQL statement.
+Executes an action if any row would be returned by the given input query statement.

 ### Usage

 `
-executeIfNotExistsInDatabase(action, sql)
+executeIfNotExistsInDatabase(action, query)
 `

 ### Parameters